ome/ome-model/docs/sphinx/ome-tiff/specification.rst

 Storage
 ^^^^^^^

-Full-resolution image planes must reamin stored as described above using a valid TIFF IFD and referenced from the OME-XML metadata using the
+Full-resolution image planes must remain stored as described above using a valid TIFF IFD and referenced from the OME-XML metadata using the
 :ref:`TiffData <tiffdata>` element.

 Each sub-resolution must be stored in a valid IFD of the same TIFF file as the full-resolution image plane.
 Additionally: